absognety/snowflake-data-cataloging/README.md

 # Disclaimer
 **This Solution is inspired from Data Crawler Implemented by Jason Summer - Snowflake Labs.
-The only difference is that I have decoupled Streamlit and managed to run it as an external app, This may come handy for snowflake accounts that don't have streamlit enabled.**
+The difference is that I have decoupled Streamlit and managed to run it as an external app, This may come handy for snowflake accounts that don't have streamlit enabled.
+I have also added model evaluation using ROUGE scoring for understanding how keen the LLM generated descriptions are, compared to original reference texts.**

 Original Source Repository: https://github.com/Snowflake-Labs/sfguide-data-crawler.